qxoko/August/README.md

 ## Known Issues

-+ mountain integration is structurally messy and needs a cleanup
++ Mountain integration is structurally messy and needs a cleanup.
-+ markup syntax does not nest
++ Markup syntax does not nest.
-+ markup will act on text even if there is no closing element [violating line-jumping rules](https://fountain.io/syntax#section-emphasis)
++ Markup will act on text even if there is no closing element, [violating line-jumping rules](https://fountain.io/syntax#section-emphasis).
-+ [character extensions](https://fountain.io/syntax#section-character) are not currently able to be lowercase and still highlight correctly.
-Can still be used with the `@` force syntax
++ [Character extensions](https://fountain.io/syntax#section-character) are not currently able to be lowercase and still highlight correctly.
+Can still be used with the `@` force syntax.